matt-cook/corpchaps.com/store/buy-now.md

 If you are using a  PC, you can unzip a file by right-clicking on the file and then clicking 'Extract' on the shortcut menu.
 If you are using a Mac, double-click on the file to unzip it.
 Once unzipped, modifiable documents are either Microsoft Word or Excel format, and all unmodifiable documents are in the PDF format.

+## Consider Corporate Chaplaincy
+The Consider Corporate Chaplaincy Kit includes an ebook, starter marketing materials, and a free 30-minute phone consultation that will help you discern whether corporate chaplaincy is right for you, show you what to expect in your new profession, and help you get your individual Chaplain Assistance Program up and running.

+## Start Your Chaplaincy Business
+The Start Your Chaplaincy Business Kit is designed to help you make the shift from serving as an individual chaplain to owning a chaplaincy organization.
+The phone consultation, ebook, sample legal and business documents, and multimedia marketing materials will give you the expert guidance and practical tools you need to establish a sustainable chaplaincy business.

+## Shadow a Corporate Chaplain
+The Shadow a Corporate Chaplain package gives you two distinct opportunities to grow your business and yourself: two hours of one-on-one phone consulting and 8-12 hours of on-site shadowing.

+Downpayment

+## Bring Steve to You
+Please [email Steve](mailto:steve@corpchaps.com) for price and other details, including information about on-site consulting outside of the USA.

+Downpayment

 <div class="row" id="products">
 {% for post in site.categories.store %}
     <h3>{{ post.title }}</h3>